Strategic advice and communication

 More information on Research Performance Information at USC.

 USC’s Responsible Research Conduct – Governing Policy, which is based on the Australian Code for the Responsible Conduct of Research, provides a framework expected standards of research practices that underpin high-quality research.
-The research ethics, integrity, and compliance team support this framework and offer guidance and support to researchers.
+The research ethics and integrity team support this framework and offer guidance and support to researchers.
 The team’s responsibilities include:

 - provide support and guidance to researchers on human and animal ethics and offer guidance on responsible research practices